Last Updated

 Quick Summary

-Buying property in Denmark typically costs 3-5% more than the purchase price once registration fees, legal costs, and insurance are included.
+Buying property in Denmark typically costs 3–5% more than the purchase price once registration fees, legal costs, and move-in expenses are accounted for.

 - Quick Summary